MGX3D/CurrentViewer/README.md

 **Note:** Do not direct CurrentViewer support requests to LowPowerLab, this is not an official tool, it's provided AS-IS.
 This is a side-project for me (and first time dealing with matplotlib in particular, so I will try to address issues as time (and skill) allows :)

 - ### Python dependencies
-    This was tested with Python 3.6-3.8 (on Windows) and 3.8.5 (in Linux).
+    This was tested with Python 3.6-3.8 (on Windows 10), 3.7.3 (Linux ARM / Rasppberry), 3.8.5 (in Linux x64) .
 Currently not working on MacOS 10.15 (although it should - but no time to debug).
     The dependencies that are critical and might break in the future are:
     - matplotlib (tested with 3.1.1)
     - mplcursors (tested with 0.3)